 The rate of growth and development of corn plants is highly correlated with temperature.
 Scientists have determined that little or no growth and development occurs in corn below 50 degrees F (10 degrees C).
 It has also been determined that temperatures above 86 degrees (30 degrees C) can be stressful to corn plants.
 Using these two values as upper and lower thresholds, air temperature measurements are used to monitor and predict phenological development in corn.
 Commonly used terms for these calculations are Growing Degree Days, Growing Degree Units, and Heat Units.
-For an overview of Corn Growing Degree Days, see an excellent article offered by the North Dakota Agricultural Weather Network (NDAWN).
+For an overview of Corn Growing Degree Days.

 A climate normal is defined as the average of a variable over a continuous three-decade period.
 At the end of each decade, a new 30-year average is calculated.
 The statistic is a measure of the central tendency of the variable.
 Minnesota's highly variable climate leads to large year-to-year swings above and below this benchmark value.